jsonnet-libs/k8s/README.md

-# k8s-gen
+# cfn-gen

-Code generator for Jsonnet Kubernetes libraries.
+Code generator for Jsonnet AWS CloudFormation libraries.

+🚧 This generator is still under construction to support AWS CloudFormation 🚧

 This repository contains the generator code and relevant bits to generate the jsonnet libraries.
 It can generate libraries directly from OpenAPI spec v2 or by providing CRDs.